 “What do you want to be when you grow up?” is a question every breathing adult on the planet has asked a child at one time or another.
 We all want the chance to encourage the next generation and applaud excitedly when the Small Humans in our life announce they want to be an Astronaut, Ballerina or the next Angelina Jolie.

-We even try to force encouraging smiles and head nods when these same Little People rattle off careers and job titles, that we Big Humans had no idea even existed, like You Tuber, Trend Spotter or Ice Road Trucker.
+We even try to force encouraging smiles and head nods when these same Little People rattle off careers and job titles, that we Big Humans had no idea even existed, like You Tuber, Professional Gamer or Ice Road Trucker.

 I think that secretly we adults are hoping to live vicariously through our offspring when we ask those questions.
 Because, well…wouldn’t it be awesome if our child was to become a contestant on Dancing with the Stars or have to write a Nobel Peace Prize acceptance speech?!